cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

     - A modulefile targeted by either symbolic version or alias

         - This modulefile is hidden and all symbolic versions targeting it
-        - Aliases targeting modulefile stays visible (thus resolving alias in *load* or *whatis* contexts make hidden modulefile target visible)
+        - Aliases targeting modulefile stays visible (thus resolving alias in *load* or *whatis* contexts make hidden modulefile target visible unless if set hard-hidden)

 - Hidden alias or symbolic version should not appear in the list of alternative names of loaded modules

-    - Unless this alias or symbolic version were used to designate the module to load
+    - Unless this alias or symbolic version is not hard-hidden and is used to designate the module to load
     - When ``default`` symbolic version is set hidden

         - also remove parent module name from the list of alternative names
-        - if resolution query corresponds to parent module name, unhide ``default`` symbol
+        - if resolution query corresponds to parent module name, unhide ``default`` symbol unless if hard-hidden

 - On ``avail`` sub-command

     - Hidden symbolic versions are not reported along module they target

-        - Unless for symbols specifically designated in search query
+        - Unless for non-hard-hidden symbols specifically designated in search query

     - A ``--default`` filtered search considers search query matches ``default`` symbol

-        - So ``default`` symbolic version will appear in result even if hidden
+        - So ``default`` symbolic version will appear in result unless if hard-hidden

 - Different hiding level are considered

     - *-1*: module is not hidden
     - *0*: soft hiding (applied with ``module-hide --soft``)
     - *1*: regular hiding (applied with dot name module or default ``module-hide`` command)
+    - *2*: forbidding (applied with ``module-forbid``)
-    - *2*: hard hiding (applied with ``module-forbid``)
+    - *3*: hard hiding (applied with ``module-hide --hard``)

 - Hiding threshold